-Gymnazo, a functional training fitness facility, had already launched online coursework for specific offerings and saw the need to focus on instructing online quickly.
+Gymnazo, a functional training fitness facility, had already launched online coursework for specific offerings and saw the need to focus on instructing online quickly when the pandemic struck.
 As class attendance began to dwindle, Gymnazo Co-CEO Paden Hughes realized that something needed to be done.

-“We had an email in our clients’ inboxes a week before our city announced a ‘shelter in place’ that showed them how we could migrate their memberships online, continue to support them and deliver the very elements they would be in short supply of: community, structure, and accountability.”
+“We had an email in our clients’ inboxes that showed them how we could migrate their memberships online, continue to support them and deliver the very elements they would be in short supply of: community, structure, and accountability.”

 Because of Gymnazo’s quick actions, they were able to convert over 90% of their members to their online classes—and retain their memberships, providing recurring revenue to the gym.
 As Hughes points out, there’s no reason why other businesses can’t make a successful and revenue-driving jump to online instruction; “There are lonely, anxious members you love who are lost and missing the community you worked for years to build.”

 Location: Farnham, UK